 Certainly, they should bring with them the viewpoints of their own Areas on Australian issues or such local problems as may affect AA as a whole.
 But Area Delegates are always servants, never senators.
-Based on a bigger picture gained from sharing with others at Conference, a Delegate may well gain a different understanding of an issue, and should be free to follow his or her conscience in voting.
+Based on a bigger picture gained from sharing with others at Conference, a Delegate may well gain a different understanding of an issue and should be free to follow his or her conscience in voting.
 See Concept III on "Right of Decision" for a full explanation.

-AREA DELEGATE TERM
+AREA DELEGATE TERM OF SERVICE

 An Area Delegate serves one term of three years.
 The Conference is firm in its attitude toward Area Delegate rotation.

 However, the question has arisen: Can an Area Delegate be re-elected at some future date?
-The Conference has affirmed the limit of the term of Area Delegate as one three-year period - with the exception of an Alternate Area Delegate who, after filling one year of the Area Delegate's term, may be elected to serve a term of his or her own.
-The overall limit of attendance at Conference as an Area Delegate is therefore four Conferences.
+NO. The Conference has affirmed the limit of the term of Area Delegate as one three-year term.

-An Area Delegate who does not complete his/her term is not eligible to nominate for a Delegate position at a later date.
+An Area Delegate who does not complete his/her term is not eligible to nominate for a Delegate position again, even in another Area.